| Version: | 0.2.1 |

 Arguments

-an object of class |
+| object | an object of class |

 Value

-Returns degrees of freedom of object
+Returns degrees of freedom of object.

 Examples